FDio/vpp/docs/gettingstarted/progressivevpp/settingupenvironment.rst

 Install Virtual Box and Vagrant
 -------------------------------

 You will need to install Virtual Box and Vagrant.
-If you have not installed Virtual Box or Vagrant please refer to :ref:`installingVboxVagrant` to install Virtual Box and Vagrant.

 Create a Vagrant Directory
 ---------------------------